Understand VCAT’s structure, divisions, what they do and who our leaders are.

 Working in a range of government roles in Victoria and South Australia, Warwick brings over 15 years’ experience in policy and legal services.

-Warwick manages VCAT’s core operational functions, including the Registry, Member Support and Hearing Services, Community Access Services, Legal Services, and Koori Support.
+Warwick manages VCAT’s core operational functions, including Registry, Member Support and Hearing Services, Community Access Services, Legal Services, and Koori Support.
 Warwick also performs the day-to-day functions of the Principal Registrar under delegation.

 Warwick started at VCAT in February 2020 and has a law degree from Flinders University.